 • Conference Tagline.

-The Conference signature shall be presented to the Design and Publications Management Consultant in the format of a vector (or EPS) file.
+The Conference signature shall be presented to the Graphic Designer in the format of a vector (or EPS) file.

-A complete specification sheet for the Signature can be found in Appendix J. The CHC should review this sheet to assist in developing design ideas with the Graphic Designer who will prepare the artwork for the final Conference Signature.
-This artwork will need to be produced in multiple sizes and formats for various uses and platforms.
-The Graphic Designer will provide the artwork in these formats as requested.
+A complete specification sheet for the Signature can be found in Appendix J. The CHC should review this sheet to assist in developing design ideas.
+The signature can be designed by either an outside firm (e.g., via a request for proposals or design competition) or by the Graphic Designer..
+The artwork will need to be produced in multiple sizes and formats for various uses and platforms.
+The Graphic Designer can provide the artwork in these formats as requested.
+If designed by an outside firm, the Graphic Designer may need to refine the design to meet the standards for these formats.
 For more information, see the Conference Signature & Other Artwork Specification sheet.

 It has been typical that the following year’s CHC occupies a complimentary booth at the prior year’s conference to promote their upcoming conference.
-Therefore, selecting a conference theme and logo and preparing ‘giveaways’ for that prior conference is typically completed about a year prior to your conference.
-It may be more than a year if your conference is late in the fall (such as November) and may be less than a year if early (September).
+Therefore, selecting a conference theme and logo and preparing “save-the-date” items should be completed before the prior year’s conference.

 Session Tracks

 Identification of conference tracks follows theme and logo development.
-Tracks, used to identify series of similar-subject sessions, should be reflective of the themes of the conference.
+Tracks are used to organize sessions proposals by planning subjects and should reflect the theme of the conference.
 Keep the session tracks simple.
 Remember that the sessions should cover all types of planning as well as be relevant to California’s urban, suburban and rural areas.
 Typically, no more than 4 or 5 tracks are advised.
-To help session submitters determine which track they will enter their session in, adding a few descriptive phrases characterizing the subject matter in each track will be helpful.
-The online session submittal form contains a list of topics that is used when the Chapter certifies the selected sessions for CM credit.
+To help session submitters determine which track they will assign their session, adding a few descriptive phrases characterizing the subject matter in each track will be helpful.
+The online session submittal form also contains a list of topics that is used by the Chapter to certify the sessions for CM credit.
 Session submittals will be asked to identify one or more topics from this list as their subject matter.
-When describing your tracks, make sure that all the topics could be generally accounted for in one of the tracks.

-Tracks are important information in the Call for Presentations which is typically published around the time of the prior year’s conference so they should be fully developed by that time, along with the conference theme and logo and overall signature.
-See below for Call for Presentations.
+Tracks should be broad enough to collectively encompass all or most planning topics..

 “Young Planners” is an emerging session identifier.
 It is not a track, but is an icon that the host Section’s Young Planners Group (YPG) can attach to sessions that they believe are important to planners with 0-5 years’ experience.
 It is recommended that several sessions each year be specifically identified as of particular interest to “Young Planners.”
 Since 2013, a specific allocation has been made for 2-3 “Commission & Board” sessions within the Mandatory sessions listing.
-Similar to the Young Planner identifier, the notation “Commission & Board” will be made for those sessions plus other sessions of interest to C&B members will be identified – either at the location of the session in the Program Document, or on a page in Part A – by the Commission & Board representative on the Chapter Board.
-Sessions of interest to students, as identified by the Board’s Student Representative, may also be listed.
-Sessions that are of interest to attendees that cover topics of Diversity shall all be identified in the Program Document as ‘Of Interest’.

-Other identifiers may be used based on the goals of the CHC.
-For example, “Diversity” or “Professional Development” may be identifiers for a series of sessions.
+Similar to the Young Planner identifier, the notation “Commission & Board” will be made for those sessions plus other sessions of interest to C&B members will be highlighted in the conference program.
+Sessions of interest to students, as identified by the Board’s Student Representative, may also be highlighted.
+Additionally, sessions covering “Diversity” topics should be identified in the Conference Program. .
+Other identifiers may be used based on the goals of the CHC, such as sessions focusing on “Professional Development.”

 B. CALL FOR PRESENTATIONS & ONLINE SUBMITTAL FORMS